X

 | Special feature | 100 mg tartrate ≈ 95 mg succinate – not interchangeable 1:1! |

-Metoprolol selectively blocks the beta-1 receptors in the heart.
-This reduces heart rate, blood pressure, and cardiac oxygen consumption.
-This action protects the heart in heart failure, coronary artery disease, and after myocardial infarction — and also explains its blood pressure-lowering effect.
-Beta-1 selectivity is not absolute: at higher doses (above 100 mg tartrate or 95 mg succinate daily), beta-2 receptors in the airways and blood vessels are increasingly blocked as well, which can cause respiratory symptoms and cold extremities.
+Metoprolol selectively blocks the beta-1 receptors at the heart.
+This lowers the heart rate, blood pressure, and the heart's oxygen consumption.
+This effect protects the heart in heart failure, coronary heart disease, and after a heart attack – and also explains the blood-pressure-lowering effect.
+The beta-1 selectivity is not absolute: at higher doses (over 100 mg tartrate or 95 mg succinate daily), beta-2 receptors in the bronchi and vessels are increasingly blocked too, which can cause respiratory complaints and cold extremities.

-This is due to metoprolol's lipophilicity (fat solubility).
-Fat-soluble substances cross the blood-brain barrier more readily than water-soluble ones.
-In the brain, metoprolol influences the sleep-wake cycle and dreaming activity — which can lead to sleep disturbances, vivid dreams, and morning fatigue.
-Bisoprolol is less lipophilic and therefore penetrates the central nervous system less readily — hence fewer CNS side effects.
+This is due to the lipophilicity (fat solubility) of metoprolol.
+Fat-soluble substances cross the blood-brain barrier more easily than water-soluble ones.
+In the brain, metoprolol affects the sleep-wake rhythm and dream activity – which can lead to sleep disturbances, vivid dreams, and morning fatigue.
+Bisoprolol is less lipophilic and therefore penetrates the central nervous system less well – hence fewer CNS side effects.

-This is the most important and simultaneously most frequently misunderstood topic with metoprolol.
-Many patients notice at the pharmacy that their packet is suddenly labelled differently — "metoprolol tartrate" instead of "metoprolol succinate XL" — and wonder whether it is the same medication.
-The answer: it is the same active substance but in a different salt form, with a completely different release profile, a different dosing frequency, and — crucially — different licensed indications.
+This is the most important and at the same time most frequently misunderstood topic with metoprolol.
+Many patients notice at a pharmacy switch that the pack is suddenly labelled differently – "metoprolol tartrate" instead of "metoprolol succinate ZOK" – and wonder whether it is the same medicine.
+The answer: it is the same active substance, but in a different salt form, with a completely different release profile, a different intake frequency, and – decisively – a different clinical approval.

 |---|---|---|